anlztrk/translit/EnglishPronunciation.md

 I'll warn you: some of these rules are going to seem **mondo obscure**.
 That's because I've tried to find every regularity I could, even if it only explains half a dozen words.
 The yield of some rules may be small enough that some people would rather just learn the affected words as irregularities.
 But if anything I'm _more_ interested in the minor regularities; they're puzzles, often unfamiliar ones, and many are the fossils of minor sound changes.

 To head off another likely reaction: yes, **you can find exceptions** to the rules.
-I'm perfectly aware that ough is not _always_ pronounced ö.
+I'm perfectly aware that ough is not _always_ pronounced oʊ.
 The point is, what follows are the _default_ rules that work 85% of the time.
-Think of ö as the default pronunciation of ough; any other pronunciation of ough is an irregularity.
+Think of oʊ as the default pronunciation of ough; any other pronunciation of ough is an irregularity.

 And finally: I'm aware that some linguists (e.g. Edward Carney) have also worked on these problems; unfortunately, I've only seen their work in summaries.
 I've tried to be careful and linguistically informed, but I don't claim to have committed a work of scholarship.